 The Early Decision Program is appropriate for candidates who have concluded that UCLA School of Law is their first-choice for law school and do not anticipate the need to compare offers of financial aid in making a decision about where to matriculate.

 Students admitted through the Early Decision Program must:

 - Withdraw applications from all other law schools

 - Refrain from initiating applications to other law schools

 - Submit the Statement of Intent to Register and seat deposit by the deadline stated in the admission letter

-If an applicant is denied to the Early Decision Program, the decision is final for fall 2020.
+If an applicant is denied admission through the Early Decision Program, the decision is final for fall 2021.
 There will not be a re-review of the file during the regular admissions cycle.
 Denied and waitlisted applicants can continue to consider other law schools.
 Waitlisted applicants are no longer bound by the early decision agreement that they will enroll if admitted.